creynders/dijon/README.md

 system.injectInto( foo );
 //foo.userModel now holds a reference to the UserModel instance

-//as long as system.strictInjections is false Dijon will only inject globally mapped objects
+//as long as system.strictInjections is true Dijon will only inject globally mapped objects
 //into members that _have_ a member with the correct name
 //however if we do his
 system.strictInjections = false;